Finland Pet Passport & Import Regulations

 - the previous vaccination was administered after a microchip was implanted AND

 Finland does honor the 3 year rabies vaccination for dogs, cats and ferrets; however, it should only be administered as a booster, not as a primary vaccination.
 You can speak to your veterinarian about this.

 Once your pet has entered Finland, a 21 day waiting period is not required for subsequent visits, provided rabies boosters are kept up to date, and the other entry requirements are met.

 Rabies Titer Test

 If your pet is entering Finland from a high-rabies country (click here), your pet must be microchipped, then vaccinated for rabies (in that order).
 After waiting a minimum of 30 days after primary or booster vaccinations, a rabies titer test (FAVN) must be administered.
 (Have your veterinarian scan your pet's microchip prior to the titer test.)

 Samples must be processed at approved laboratories.
 Assuming test results are within acceptable limits, your pet can enter Finland no sooner than 3 calendar months after the date the blood was drawn and avoid quarantine.
 This step is not required unless entering Finland from a high-rabies country (click here).

 Tapeworm Treatment - Dogs Only

 Before your dog can enter Finland, it must be treated against certain tapeworms one to five days prior to entering the country unless your pet is entering directly from the Northern Ireland, Ireland, Malta or Norway.

 The type of health certificate required for your pet depends on whether or not your pet's transport is accompanied OR it involves a purchase, sale or transfer of ownership.
 Choose from two options below.

-Non-Commercial Transport: the owner or a legal representative of the owner is traveling with or within 5 days of the pet AND the transport does not involve purchase, sale or transfer of ownership.
+Non-Commercial Transport: the owner is traveling with or within 5 days of the pet AND the transport does not involve purchase, sale or transfer of ownership.

 Non-Commercial Transport to Finland from a country outside of the EU: